Sean J. Kennedy

 “There are a lot of onions on this young man’s cheesesteak...“ —DRUM!
 Magazine |

-Having received multiple honors and distinctions throughout his career, Kennedy was honored as a distinguished alumni of The West Chester University School of Music on the college’s online Spotlight Series in 2016.
-Kennedy earned a master’s degree in Percussion Performance and a bachelor’s degree in Music Education from West Chester University, and is an Artist Endorser for Zildjian Cymbals, Vic Firth Drumsticks, Ludwig-Musser Percussion, Casio Keyboards, One Beat Better, Grover Pro Percussion, The Drum Wallet and Evans Drumheads.
+Kennedy earned a master’s degree in Percussion Performance and a bachelor’s degree in Music Education from West Chester University, and is a proud Artist Endorser for Grover Pro Percussion, Canopus Drums, Zildjian Cymbals, Vic Firth Drumsticks, Casio Keyboards, One Beat Better, The Drum Wallet and Evans Drumheads.
 He is also a member of the American Federation of Musicians, is a registered composer, songwriter, and publisher with Broadcast Music, Inc. (BMI), and is a voting member of the Recording Academy (NARAS).